 The Benefits of Using Likert Scale Questions

-Get Deeper Insight
+Get Deeper Insights

 Likert scale questions allow people to express their individual opinion without allowing them free rein with a text box.

-Provide Neutral Ground or Force to Side
+They Give Neutral Ground or Force to Side